Environmental Health and Air Quality

 - If you are buying a wood heater, make sure it has a compliance plate showing it meets the Australian Standard (AS/NZS 4013:1999).

-For more information visit the EPA website or NSW Health's Wood burning heaters and your health page.
+For more information visit the Environmental Protection Authority (EPA) website or NSW Health's Wood burning heaters and your health page.

 Installation of new wood heaters

 Under section 68 of the NSW Local Government Act 1993, you must seek Council approval prior to the installation of an new wood heater.
-For more information, please visit our Applications page or download the Development Activity Application Form on our Application Forms page here.
+For more information, please visit our Applications page.

 Heavy smoke from bushfires can travel vast distances and affect the air quality a great distance from the fire, and depending on weather conditions can linger for long periods of time.